 We have refreshed our guidance for the Strategic touring programme and through the range of applications we will support, we aim to ensure that:

-- people across England having improved access to great art visiting their local area.
-This includes:
+1. people across England have improved access to great art visiting their local area through

 - better access to high quality work for people in places in England which rely on touring for much of their arts provision